deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Jesus, this thing *really* moves."
 Xiù whispered, awe-struck.

-"Out of the well in three… two… one… Warp."
+"Out of the well in three... two... one...
+Warp."

 The planet Aru jolted away with just as much ferocity as its surface had done, as did all three of its moons.
 A second later, so did the Aru star.